rbmrclo/macbook/README.md

 # Macbook

-Injecting steroids to a newly bought macbook and transform it into a dev machine.
+Inject steroids to a newly bought macbook and transform it into a dev machine.

 ## Setup